 What investors want to hear

 Here are a few videos that highlights what we like to get from entrepreneurs in our pitch events.
 This is relevant for the formal pitch, but see below for your elevator pitch, also relevant for covering the room before and after the event.
+This article might be helpful in preparation for your pitch.

 Your Elevator Pitch